vict0rsch/faenet/docs/source/getting-started/index.rst

 FAENet GNN
 ----------

-Implementation of the FAENet GNN model, compatible with any dataset or transform.
+Implementation of the :class:`~faenet.model.FAENet` GNN model, compatible with any dataset or transform.
 In short, FAENet is a very simple, scalable and expressive model.
 Since does not explicitly preserve data symmetries, it has the ability to process directly and unrestrictedly atom relative positions, which is very efficient and powerful.
 Although it was specifically designed to be applied with Frame Averaging above, to preserve symmetries without any design restrictions, note that it can also be applied without.
-When applied with Frame Averaging, we need to use the ``model_forward()`` function above to compute model predictions, ``model(data)`` is not enough.
+When applied with Frame Averaging, we need to use the :meth:`~faenet.fa_forward.model_forward` function above to compute model predictions, ``model(data)`` is not enough.
 Note that the training procedure is not given here, you should refer to the original [github repository](https://github.com/RolnickLab/ocp).
 Check the [documentation](https://faenet.readthedocs.io/en/latest/autoapi/faenet/model/index.html) to see all input parameters.

-Note that the model assumes input data (e.g.``batch`` below) to have certain attributes, like atomic_numbers, batch, pos or edge_index.
-If your data does not have these attributes, you can apply custom pre-processing functions, taking ``pbc_preprocess`` or ``base_preprocess`` in [utils.py](https://faenet.readthedocs.io/en/latest/autoapi/faenet/utils/index.html) as inspiration.
+Assumption: the input data (e.g. ``batch`` below) has certain attributes (e.g. atomic_numbers, batch, pos or edge_index).
+If your data does not have these attributes, you can apply custom pre-processing functions, taking :meth:`~faenet.utils.pbc_preprocess` or :meth:`~faenet.utils.base_preprocess` as inspiration.
 You simply need to pass them as argument to FAENet (``preprocess``).

 .. code-block:: python